 - Department leads as team admins

-- Shared content, separate practice areas
+- Shared content with separate practice areas

-Scenario 3: Cohort-Based Learning
+Cohort-Based Learning

-- New cohort = New team
+- New cohort = new team

-- Archive old teams when cohort graduates
+- Archive old teams when a cohort graduates

 Troubleshooting